dietrichm/admirer/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Installation

+Compiled binaries will be provided for version 1.0.0.

+**Note**: Admirer is currently only tested on Linux.

 ### Building from source